 - Strain the infused hot tea into another pitcher or teapot.

-- To serve, place an orange slice and mint sprig in each mug, then fill with tea.
+- To serve, place an orange slice and mint sprig in each mug, then fill with tea or place the mint and orange on top.

 *2 tablespoons of green tea leaves equals about the amount in 3 green tea bags.